Sora-cloud/Internet-Chess-Killer/README.md

 and many more.

-Author: Dmitry Morozov
+Author: Vladislav Kovalev
-Contacts: email: dm-chess@yandex.ru
+Contacts: email: kovalev1997a11@gmail.com

 That is the source code of v 1.71.
 That is the only source code available.